aqshalfajarputra/butuhKU/README.md

 ```
 Server listening at port 3000
 ```
-Finally you can try send message
+Finally you can use Butuh.ku Web Apps